The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar: Discussion and conclusion

-\item \textbf{Identification of GES in the bulge:} \begin{itemize} \item Chemodynamical analysis of the stars, currently in the bulge, with halo-like orbits reveal two main MDF peaks at around $-$1.80 and $-$1.30.
-The MDF peak at $-$1.30 is dominant ($\sim70\%$) for stars with large apocenters and the peak at $-$1.80 has consistently around 30\% contribution. \item We identify the GES merger remnants in the bulge region with chemical characteristics (loci in the \alphafe-[Fe/H] diagram) similar to those from the local halo \citep[e.g.][]{Helmi2018, Horta2023}. \item The GES stars show MDF peak at $\sim-$1.30 dex and a clear sequence of declining \alphafe\ with increasing [Fe/H], including an $\alpha$-knee at [Fe/H] $\sim-1.10$ dex and a systematically lower \alphafe\ values at a given metallicity, compared to the insitu stars, reaching solar \alphafe\ near [Fe/H] $\sim -0.50$. \item Some of these merger remnants, remain confined within the bulge region and are now part of the spheroidal bulge, the inner thick disc and the bar, in decreasing contribution respectively, as observed from the metal-poor low-\alphafe\ stars in these components. \end{itemize} \end{enumerate}
+\item Identification of GES in the bulge: \begin{itemize} \item Chemodynamical analysis of the stars, currently in the bulge, with halo-like orbits reveal two main MDF peaks at around $-$1.80 and $-$1.30.
+The MDF peak at $-$1.30 is dominant ($\sim70\%$) for stars with large apocentres, and the peak at $-$1.80 has consistently around 30\% contribution. \item We identify the GES merger remnants in the bulge region with chemical characteristics (loci in the \alphafe-[Fe/H] diagram) similar to those from the local halo \citep[e.g.][]{Helmi2018, Horta2023}. \item The GES stars show an MDF peak at $\sim-$1.30 dex and a clear sequence of declining \alphafe\ with increasing [Fe/H], including an $\alpha$-knee at [Fe/H] $\sim-1.10$ dex and systematically lower \alphafe\ values at a given metallicity, compared to the in situ stars, reaching solar \alphafe\ near [Fe/H] $\sim -0.50$. \item Some of these merger remnants, remain confined within the bulge region and are now part of the spheroidal bulge, the inner thick disc, and the bar, in decreasing contribution, respectively, as observed from the metal-poor low-\alphafe\ stars in these components. \end{itemize} \end{enumerate}

+Our population classification is purely dynamical, so the observed chemical differences between the components and populations are unlikely to arise from systematics or selection functions.
 Our results demonstrate that the spheroidal bulge, thick disc, and bar—while clearly co-spatial in the inner Galaxy—remain well separated in phase-space and chemistry, despite the large overlaps in all properties.
 The addition of RVS data presented here was instrumental in complementing the RPM dataset of \citetalias{Queiroz2021} by providing access to a larger sample of metal-poor stars (specially \feh\ between $-$2 to $-$0.5).
-This expanded coverage now corroborates the presence of a spheroidal bulge component in the Milky Way, which likely formed prior to the development of the disc and bar structures.
+This expanded coverage now corroborates the presence of a spheroidal bulge component in the MW, which likely formed prior to the development of the disc and bar structures.
 Moreover, the combined datasets have allowed us, for the first time, to place tighter constraints on the properties of the inner thick disc, revealing its dynamical and chemical characteristics in unprecedented detail.